• Skip to primary navigation

 You can blow freshly placed grafts with a BP that’s too high.
 Conversely, you can risk ischemia or other complications if their pressure isn’t high enough.
 If we’ve got someone in afib with an HR over 100, we’re significantly increasing our risk for strokes.

 Also, if you’ve got nursing assistants or patient care technicians who take care of getting the vitals for you – make sure you’re looking at the vitals.
 Don’t just assume the assistant intuitively knows what blood pressures are too high and what is not.
-This is especially true if your patient has a lower BP limit than most.
+This is especially true if your patient has a tighter BP limit than most.

 Let’s say your CNA is responsible for getting vitals and toileting 15 people in the span of 1.5 hours.
 That’s a lot of patients, all who have their own parameters.
 They may be going so fast to get things done that they don’t remember to notify you of the 165/88 BP … then, on the next round of vitals 4 hours later, the BP is 171/92 ….
 And finally, during their last sweep of BP’s, they’re at 177/93.
 They’ve gone all day with an untreated high BP and a fresh graft.
-Maybe that CNA assumes the nurses always look at their vitals.
-Or, maybe it’s a float CNA who doesn’t realize the culture on your unit is to notify nurses of BPs over a certain threshold.
-Regardless of the reasons (justifiable or not) or who actually took the vitals, it’s ultimately your responsibility as the nurse to monitor their vitals and treat them promptly.

 Similarly, in the ICU if you’ve got monitors that automatically take the vitals for you and you just have to verify them – make sure they’re accurate before finalizing them to be in the chart.